 There are a bunch of different mounts that you can use for your rifle.

 They are manufactured all across the world from here in the U.S., to Europe, and even China.
 They vary in height and quality, so let’s take a look at the different types.

 This is a traditional type of rifle mount for your scope.
 They have a single base with two scope rings mounted to it.
 These are the most rigid and tough type of rifle scope mount and very popular for mounting a scope on your rifle.

-They are typically used for long-range shooting and powerful rifles since they work well with high recoil guns.
+They are typically used for long-range shooting and powerful rifles since they work exceptionally with high recoil guns.
 These also work well with semi-automatic rifles because they allow you to move your scope forward — which makes the scope sit farther away from your eye.

-Single piece mounts are less popular for bolt action guns though.
+One-piece scope mounts are less popular for bolt action guns though.
 The reason being is because the mount will sit above the action of the rifle — which can make it more difficult to load and unload your bolt action rifle.

 Another great quality scope mounts are the two-piece rings.
 Unlike the single piece mounts, these are perfect for your bolt action rifles.

 They can easily be moved around and changed out with other guns.
 The downfall here is that they need to be properly aligned every time.
 They are a bit lighter than the single-piece scope mounts but offer high quality.

 Another popular and time test type of rifle scope mount and rings are the Picatinny.
 These have been used all the way back since 1913 in the U.S. Army.